 Looking at the image above, it is easy to say that Fallout has come a long way since the isometric days.
 But that would ignore the tremendous narrative and mechanical depth hiding amidst those pixels and pre-rendered backdrops.
 Fallout 2 is on Steam and, in high-res and with cloud saves, this fantastic old game is all the more appealing to revisit.

 Fallout 2 is not forgiving, and bad decisions or character development can essentially ruin your experience.
 But ride the wave of its deep systems and you have one of the greatest RPGs of all time.
 The range of factions, side-quests, and characters paint a rich picture of a post-apocalyptic world that is a grim joy to explore.
 It is harsh, bleak, and kind of ugly, but Fallout 2’s wild wasteland came to define the series.
+Take a look at our Fallout 4 review to find out what the series has transformed into.

 Still one of the funniest and most whimsical building sims on PC, Theme Hospital is a unique gem that no developer has even dared try to emulate.
 Its sense of humour ranges from excellent soundbites of the receptionists urging patients not to die in the corridors, to the emergent chaos of a mass vomit breakout in the waiting areas.
 AI prodigy Demis Hassabis was even involved in the project as a young boy, making this literally the work of a genius.